Maharshii5/Maharshii5/README.md

 ## 📌 Featured Projects & Work

-- 🧠 **AI for Stress Detection** – Developed ML models to identify stress from biosignals and text inputs
+- 🧠 **AI for Stress Detection** - Built ML/DL models to detect stress from biosignals (ECG, EDA) and text inputs.
+Published a comprehensive survey on multimodal stress detection techniques.
-- 🔐 **Quantum Threat Detection Framework** – Proposed a new framework intersecting AI and cybersecurity
+- 🔐 **Quantum Threat Detection Framework** - Proposed an AI-based framework to counter quantum-era social engineering threats.Explores cybersecurity risks at the intersection of AI and quantum computing.
-- 💰 **AI x Blockchain in FinTech** – Wrote an in-depth review on embedded finance and intelligent contracts
+- 💰 **AI x Blockchain in FinTech** - Reviewed how AI integrates with blockchain for B2B embedded finance.
+Covered intelligent contracts, fraud detection, and decentralized scoring systems.
-- 🧬 **Gamification & Neuroscience** – Researched dopamine’s role in user engagement for B2C platforms
+- 🧬 **Gamification & Neuroscience** - Researched dopamine’s influence on user loyalty in gamified platforms.
+Proposed neuro-symbolic AI strategies for long-term engagement modeling.
-- 🧾 **NLP for Abuse Detection**  - Built and benchmarked several NLP models for classifying abusive content online.
-Published findings in a peer-reviewed journal.
+- 🧾 **NLP for Abuse Detection** - Developed and benchmarked NLP models for toxic content classification.
+Published results in a peer-reviewed journal with significant performance gains.
   📄 *"A Study on the Performance of NLP-Based Models in Abusive Content Classification"*, IJPREMS, Jan 2025
   [Read it here](https://www.doi.org/10.58257/IJPREMS38262)
 - 🌞 **Sunspot Detection Using Deep Learning** – Used CNN architectures to detect and track sunspot regions from solar imagery datasets to support solar weather predictions